ngrok/ngrok-docs-v2/README.md

 - `pnpm run build`: Runs build scripts and builds the site, but isn't generally necessary.

+### Docs search locally

+Search does not work in local builds of the docs site.
+You'll have to test search in a preview deployment when you create your pull request.

 ## Creating content

 When creating content, directories must exist at the root level of the project.
 To create a page that will exist at the URL path `/example/page1/`, you can create your `.mdx` file at either of the following file paths: